-All student employment referred to in this handbook and administered through the Human Resources Office is work that is performed on Curry's campus, including Ulin Rink.
-A variety of part-time jobs are available to eligible Curry College students through two types of employment - Federal Work-Study and General Non-Work-Study employment - and are detailed below.
+All student employment referred to in this handbook and administered through the Human Resources Office is work that is performed on Curry's campus, including Canton Ice House or at an approved and contracted community service opportunity off-campus. .
+A variety of part-time jobs are available to eligible to all Curry College students.